quixio/docker-registry-project-files/README.md

-# Transformation template
+# Quix Streams Processor example

 This sample was created for inclusion in the Docker Registry and demonstrates how to use [Quix Streams](https://github.com/quixio/quix-streams) to connect to Kafka and use a hopping window to process the data.

-This example assumes the data will contain a field called `my_value`.

 You can adapt this code to suit your needs.